rohithpr/py-web-search/README.md

 * Images etc.

 ## Contribution
-Feel free to add any features that you think might be important.
+Feel free to add any features that you think might be useful.